Home Health Chondrosis: symptoms, causes, treatment

 osteohondroz-u-pozhilih-4

-Prevention of chondrosis pathology of the spine consists in a set of measures to prevent the development of the disease or exacerbation of the chronic form:
+Prevention of chondrotic pathology of the spine consists of a set of measures to prevent the development of the disease or exacerbation of the chronic form:

-• an active lifestyle that contributes to the normalization of metabolic processes and the prevention of stagnant processes;
+• an active lifestyle that helps normalize metabolic processes and prevent stagnant processes;

 • regular physical exercises aimed at strengthening the muscular corset of the spine and developing flexibility;